uikit/uikit-site/docs/pages/javascript-utilities.md

 ### html

-This function is used to fill an element with some content.
-The following parameters may be passed to the function.
+TODO: to fill an element with some content.

 | Parameter | Type   | Default | Description      |
 |:----------|:-------|:--------|:-----------------|